How To Crate Train an Australian Shepherd

 The first key to starting the crate training is purchasing a crate that will be the appropriate size for your Australian Shepherd.
 The crate should be large enough for your Aussie to stand up and turn around in.

 If the crate is too big, it will give your Aussie to litter in the far corner of the space, without having to deal with the mess.
-So, how can you keep up with your growing Australian shepherd puppy and make sure it has room in the crate without buying new crates all the time?
+So, how can you keep up with your growing Australian Shepherd puppy and make sure it has room in the crate without buying new crates all the time?

 Easy.
 The best crate for an Australian Shepherd is a 42-inch crate with a divider.
 With the help of the divider, you will be able to increase the indoor space of the crate as your Australian Shepherd puppy grows.
-This will ensure that your puppy doesn’t have a lot of space inside the crate to do potty.
+This will ensure that your puppy doesn’t have a lot of space inside the crate to potty.

 2. Introducing the crate to your Aussie